 Finally, only one person could really control it—Jesus himself.
 And that’s exactly what Jesus did.
 When the time was right, Jesus went to Jerusalem.
 He entered Jerusalem on Sunday, in a very public way.
 On Thursday of that week, Jesus celebrated the Passover (check out Exodus 12–13) with his disciples and told them that one of them would betray him, another would deny him.
 Then he took them out to a garden called Gethsemane.

-While Jesus was there with his disciples, Judas—who had been one of Jesus’ twelve disciples, led a large band of soldiers to the Garden.
+While Jesus was there with his disciples, Judas—who had been one of Jesus’ twelve disciples, led a large band of soldiers to the Garden of Gethsemane.
 Jesus asked them for whom they were looking, and when they responded that they were looking for him, Jesus said, “I am he.”
 As he said this the whole band of soldiers were knocked flat on their backs!
 (John 18:1).

 They scrambled to their feet.
 Then Peter, another of Jesus’ twelve disciples, grabbed a sword and cut off the ear of one of the high priest’s servant.
 Jesus rebuked Peter, then touched the man’s ear and healed it (Luke 22:50).